supervisely-ecosystem/dtl-v2/src/ui/dtl/actions/output/copy_annotations/README.md

     - `Select all datasets` - if this option is enabled, all datasets from the selected project will be used
     - `Dataset` - select one or more datasets from the selected project
 - **Select how to copy** - select how to add annotations to the project.
 Option `Replace Annotations` will replace the annotations in the destination project with the annotations from the input project.
 Option `Merge Annotations` will merge the annotations from the input project and the destination project.
+- **Strict match** - if enabled, items will be also matched by links and hashes
 - **Backup selected project** - if this option is enabled, the destination project will be backed up before the transformation process starts

 ### JSON views